JayBirthariya581/Manager-Project-TWS/ReadMe.md

-# Manager App
+# Management Application

-This is a prototype of Manager side Android App  (part of Project ManageMechanicProto created under GearToCare Startup) used for creating and managing doorstep two wheeler services.
+This is a management application for the Two-Wheeler Doorstep Servicing Project.
+Here are the main features of the application:

 ## Features